 You and your employer each have the right to appeal an arbitrator’s decision.
 It isn’t final.
 When you appeal, a panel of three commissioners reviews your claim and the decision based on the transcript from the trial and the evidence.
 You and your employer may each submit written arguments to the panel, which will then hold a hearing where each party can present brief oral arguments.
 The panel will issue a decision within 60 days.

 If you still disagree with the decision, you can take your claim to civil court.
 If you haven’t been represented by an attorney up to this point, now is the time to call a lawyer.
 Let an experienced workers’ comp prepare you to litigate your case in the circuit court and higher.

 No, you can’t be fired, harassed, or in any way discriminated against or retaliated against for filing a workers’ compensation claim.
 If you believe your employer is retaliating, contact an attorney immediately.

-Don’t hesitate to ask an Illinois workers’ comp lawyer about how to move forward with your claim.
+Don’t hesitate to ask our team about how to move forward with your claim.
 Staver Accident Injury Lawyers, P.C. is here to make sure you get the benefits the law entitles you to.
 If you aren’t sure of where to start, we will get your claim off the ground.
 If you haven’t gotten the benefits you’re entitled to, we’ll review your circumstances and take your claim to the IWCC.
 We’re here to help.
 Call us at (312) 236-2900 or use the online form to request your free initial consultation.